polieter/cheat_scheet/js.md

 ### Functions constructor

-Function constructor: function uset to create new object with using new opertor to make it.
+Function constructor: function unset to create new object with using new operator to make it.

 ```javascript
 function Test() {